Shashikumar-ezhilarasu/PayFi-Cred/README.md

 PayFi-Cred is a revolutionary Web3 credit protocol that enables instant credit approvals based on on-chain income verification.
 Built on Shardeum's EVM-compatible blockchain, it features AI-powered credit scoring, soulbound Credit NFTs, and zero-interest repayments within 30 days.

-**Winner of Inco's $600 Privacy Challenge** and backed by ThinkRoot Ventures' $1,200 investment, PayFi-Cred includes both web and mobile applications for comprehensive DeFi credit management.

 ## 📚 Detailed Documentation

 For comprehensive technical details about each component and integration: